Flu Event Dates

 Stay away from others as much as possible to keep from infecting them.
 If you must leave home, for example to get medical care, wear a facemask if you have one, or cover coughs and sneezes with a tissue.
 Wash your hands often to keep from spreading flu to others.
 Visit the Taking Care of a Sick Person in Your Home guide for more information.

-A cold, the flu (influenza) and COVID, are different illnesses.
-Download the Cold vs. Flu vs. COVID flyer today to make sure you know the difference.
+A cold and the flu (influenza) are different illnesses.
+Visit the link below today to make sure you know the difference.

 How do I get the Flu Vaccine?